$p$-adic hyperbolicity for Shimura varieties and period images: Introduction

 \begin{theorem*}[Borel algebraicity] Let $\ShimK$ be as above, and let $M$ be a complex algebraic variety.
 Then every holomorphic map $M^\hol \rightarrow \ShimK^{\hol}$ is the analytification of an algebraic map $M\rightarrow \ShimK$. \end{theorem*}

 Here is the main theorem of this paper.

 \begin{theorem} Let $X$ be either a Shimura variety or a geometric period image with torsion-free level structure.
 There exists an integer $N$ with the following property.
 Let $p$ be a prime that doesn't divide $N$ and suppose $F$ is a discretely valued $p$-adic field containing the field of definition of $X$.
-Suppose that $f: (\Dstar)^a \times \sD^b \rightarrow X_F^{\an}$ is a rigid-analytic map defined over $F$ such that $\Im(f)$ intersects the good-reduction locus of $X_F$.
-Then, $f$ extends to a map $\sD^{a+b} \rightarrow X_F^\an$. \end{theorem}
+Suppose that $f: (\Dstar)^a \times \sD^b \rightarrow X_F^{\an}$ is a rigid-analytic map defined over $F$. \begin{enumerate} \item Suppose $X$ is a Shimura variety.
+Then $f$ extends to a map $\sD^{a+b}\rightarrow X^{\BB,\an}$.